 Sleep and immune function are inextricably linked.
 Lack of sleep depresses the immune system, increasing your susceptibility to illness.
 Extra pathogen-fighting proteins and white blood cells are produced during sleep.

 Conversely, immune challenges alter sleep patterns (that bone-tired feeling you get the day before other virus symptoms like a sore throat kick in).
-Sleep is your body’s natural response to illness (so it can produce those fighting proteins) and it is why plenty of rest is recommended when ill. [source]
+Sleep is your body’s natural response to illness (so it can produce those fighting proteins), and it is why plenty of rest is recommended when ill. [source]

 Learning and Memory

-While you sleep, your brain is busy building neural-pathways, organising and correlating information and memories.
+While you sleep, your brain is busy building neural pathways, organising and correlating information and memories.

 Lack of sleep impacts memory, cognitive function, attention span, concentration and reaction time.
-The brain fog that results from lack of sleep affects your ability to function at work, process new experiences and understand information. [source]
+The brain fog that results from a lack of sleep affects your ability to function at work, process new experiences and understand information. [source]

 Any amount of sleep deprivation can lead to crankiness (that goes just as much for me as it does for my toddler).
 Chronic lack of sleep can increase the risk of depression and anxiety.
 Conversely, people with depression or anxiety can see an improvement with regular adequate sleep. [source]

 Sleep helps lower blood pressure and stress hormones and relaxes the body and mind and reduces stress.
 It is an essential part of any stress therapy.
 The problem is that stress can interfere with sleep. [source]

 Sleep helps regulate the hormones that affect and control appetite.
 Sleep deprivation leads to cravings for foods high in fat and carbohydrates (not surprisingly, energy dense food).
 Sleep plays an important role in any weight loss program. [source]

 It’s hard to have fun when you’re tired.
 Even if you can be bothered to get off the couch to do something enjoyable, your enjoyment level will be diminished when tired.